ralphlange/opcua/README.md

 ## Status

-:warning:
-This module is under development.
+The module is under development, but releases are stable and robust.
-Please contact the author [Ralph Lange](mailto:ralph.lange@gmx.de) for details.
-:warning:

 There are two choices for the low-level OPC UA client library:

 1. The commercially available Unified Automation C++ Based OPC UA Client SDK. \
-    This is the original, full implementation.
+    This is the original implementation.

-2. The open source client implementation of the open62541 project. \
+2. The open source client of the open62541 project SDK. \
-    This integration is still experimental and does not support structured data yet.
+    This integration is relatively new (2024)
+    and hasn't seen much in-production use yet.

 ## Prerequisites